790gradml/gradML/intro.md

 Another central question in RL is the **credit assignment problem**.
 (TO be expanded.)

 Reinforcement learning has found success in various applications such as robotics, automated game player, ads placement.
 And notably, in the recent success of large-language-models (LLMs) such as [ChatGPT](https://chat.openai.com).
-## And then, What Is Not Cover, But Of Interest
+## And then, What Is Not Covered, But Of Interest

 We may not be able to cover the following interesting topics in machine
 learning: